What is File Server? Examples, Types, Features, Benefits & Working

 Cloud-Based Services: Cloud storage solutions like Google Drive, iCloud, and Dropbox are popular choices for file storage, editing, and access.
 They offer simple functionality, automatic syncing, and secure file storage.

-Dedicated File Servers: These servers are specifically designed for use as file servers, with workstations attached for reading and writing files and databases.
-They offer a secure and efficient environment for storing and managing files.
+Dedicated File Servers: These servers offer a secure and efficient environment for storing and managing files.

-Non-Dedicated File Servers: These servers can be used as workstations and for daily tasks, but they are less secure than dedicated file servers.
-They can be accessed by multiple users, making them suitable for small businesses and home networks.
+Non-Dedicated File Servers: These servers act as workstations and for daily tasks, but they are less secure than dedicated file servers.
+They are suitable for small businesses and home networks.

-Database Servers: These servers provide access to a shared database via a database device driver, but they are not considered file servers in the traditional sense.
-They are designed to store files in a structured format and are not intended for general-purpose file sharing.
+Database Servers: These servers provide access to a shared database via a database device driver.
+But, they are not similar as file servers in the traditional sense.
+They allow to store files in a structured format, instead of general-purpose file sharing.

 File Server Architecture